netobserv/network-observability-operator/DEVELOPMENT.md

-The NetObserv operator is meant to run in a Kubernetes cluster like OpenShift or KIND (these are the two options most used by the dev team).
+The NetObserv Operator is meant to run in a Kubernetes cluster like OpenShift or [Kind](https://kind.sigs.k8s.io/).
+These are the two options most used by the development team.

 ## Build / format / lint the code, run unit tests